ranabadawy-02/alx-airbnb-database/database-adv-script/README.md

 ### 3. FULL OUTER JOIN: Users and Bookings
 Retrieves all users and all bookings, even if a user has no booking or a booking has no user.

+### subqueries.sql
+Contains SQL queries that demonstrate:
+- **Non-correlated subquery**: Find all properties with an average rating greater than 4.0.
+- **Correlated subquery**: Find users who have made more than 3 bookings.

+## How to Run
+You can run these queries in any SQL database (e.g., MySQL, PostgreSQL) after creating the required tables.